flipkart-incubator/proteus/README.md

 ### Setting up the Demo App

-The demo app will let you play around with Proteus as well as help you understand the internals better.
+The demo app will let you play around with proteus as well as help you understand the internals better.

 * Install NodeJS [here](https://nodejs.org/en/download/)
 * open a terminal